Disciplinary actions include, but are not limited to, one or more of the following sanctions:

 Residence Hall Relocation

-As a result of this sanction, the student is required to vacate his/her current room assignment, and is relocated to another Residence Life facility determined by the assistant dean for community standards or a designee.
+As a result of this sanction, the student is required to vacate their current room assignment, and is relocated to another Residence Life facility determined by the assistant dean for community standards or a designee.
 The student is responsible for all fees associated with this relocation.
 For example, a student relocated to a single room from a double room is responsible for the difference in cost.

 Residence Hall Removal and/or Ban